myonathanlinkedin/mcp-rag-agency-book-appointments/README.md

 ---

 💡 **This system isn't just another booking tool—it’s an intelligent, scalable AI-powered solution.**
-Let’s **reshape the future** of scheduling with **AI, event-driven processing, scalable microservices, and domain-driven architecture!** 🚀🔥
+Let’s **reshape the future** of scheduling with **AI, event-driven processing, scalable microservices, and AI-powered search with Qdrant Vector DB!** 🚀🔥

+---

+This project is based on my other project: https://github.com/myonathanlinkedin/productinfo-mcp-rag